 Zappos is known for having exceptional customer service and they measure it by asking how the interaction with the employee made the customer feel.
 Zappos wants to know how the brand and customer experience emotionally resonates with customers.

 Additionally, the company empowers their customer service representatives.
 Zappos employees are allowed to give “wow gifts” to customers.
 For instance, when one customer called to return shoes after her mother had fallen ill, the employee on the phone sent her flowers.
 The woman was shocked that Zappos actually cared about her personal life.
 That’s how they build lifelong customers.

 Building a successful Voice of Customer program

-By focusing on the following six factors, you can successfully establish organization-wide customer centricity.
+By focusing on the following six factors, you can successfully establish organisation-wide customer centricity.

 Establishing a customer-centric culture starts at the very top.
 Without executive-level buy-in there is a low probability of creating maximum impact for any customer-centric initiative.
 You’ll also want to garner the support of lower level leaders to truly move the needle on improving the customer experience.
 Leaders set the tone for their teams, so if a leader decides that the customer is important, their direct reports will follow suit.

 Your vision for VoC needs to be specific so that everyone within the organisation can easily understand the common goal.
 Start by focusing on the language and messaging you’ll use to convey your vision.
 We recommend a short and simple vision statement to help you increase understanding and buy-in from leadership.